 220A Le Van Sy, District 3

-Another name of this pagoda is Lotus Pagoda, in which lotus is a symbol of purity.
-The pagoda is located by Nhieu Loc - Thi Nghe Canal with a lot of visitors on the Vesak and Thich Thien Chieu Monk’s death memorial date.
+Another name for this pagoda is Lotus Pagoda, in which the lotus is a symbol of purity.
+The pagoda is located by Nhieu Loc – Thi Nghe Canal with a lot of visitors on the Vesak and Thich Thien Chieu Monk’s death memorial date.

 Nhi Phu Temple